About

 Get in Touch

-If you’re reaching out about athlete mistreatment, abuse, or unsafe conditions — that matters here.
-We’re not a legal service, but we take these situations seriously and can offer support, strategy, and help connecting you with the right people or organizations.
+If you’re reaching out about mistreatment, abuse, or unsafe conditions — that matters here, and you’re not writing the wrong person.
+I’m not a legal service, but I take these situations seriously, and I can offer support, strategy, and help connecting you with the right people or organizations.
+You can write directly to adam@weareprivateers.com and mark the subject line however feels right.
+I’ll respond personally.

-If you’re in immediate danger or experiencing a crisis, please reach out to emergency services or a trusted mental health professional in your area.
+If you or an athlete you know is in immediate danger or experiencing a crisis, please reach out to emergency services or a trusted mental health professional in your area first.
+Then, if it would help, write to me too.

 I understand that We Are Privateers works through long-term, relationship-based partnerships and I'm interested in that approach.